 Many people nowadays pay a lot of attention to the quality of the food that enters their body, but paying attention to how your food leaves your body is equally as important.

-Bowel diseases are becoming more and more common such as constipation, haemorrhoids, irritable bowel syndrome, Crohn’s disease, ulcerative colitis, polyps and bowel cancer.
+Abnormal bowel are becoming more and more common and it can be a part of symptoms of constipation, haemorrhoids, irritable bowel syndrome, Crohn’s disease, ulcerative colitis, polyps and bowel cancer.
 Bowel cancer is now the cause of the second highest number of cancer deaths after lung cancer, especially affecting people who are over 50 years old.

 This is why it is very important to keep your bowel healthy and learn how to recognise symptoms early to prevent a more serious problem.

 The bowel is the lower part of your digestive tract which includes the small intestine, large intestine and rectum.

 The functions of the bowel are to absorb nutrients and water from digested food, and to help the body form and excrete waste products in the form of stools.

 Your stools contain lots of toxins that need to be cleared regularly, otherwise the bowel will be the first part of your body to be affected.

 For example, bilirubin (a product of broken down blood cells) is one of the body’s main toxic waste products excreted through the bowel that gives stools their characteristic brown colour.